Dhammika-Mahendra/Readerly_front/README.md

 ---

 ### Backend API Configuration
-The base URL for the backend API can be modified in the following file:
+The base URL for the backend API can be adjusted according to the backend running at the other end if needed form the following file:

 src/constants/endpoints.js

-Update the BASE_URL constant in this file to point to your desired backend API endpoint.

 ---

-### Contributing
-Feel free to contribute to this project by forking the repository, creating a new branch, and submitting a pull request.

----

-### License
-This project is licensed under [Insert License Name].
-See the LICENSE file for details.

----

-For additional questions, please reach out to [Your Contact Information].